 - Fall, spring and summer admission. (one year program begins in the summer only*)

-The online application, $50 application fee, and official transcripts must be received by the Office of Graduate Studies by April 14 for May admission.
+The online application, $50 application fee, and official transcripts must be received by the Office of Admissions by April 14 for May admission.
 NOTE: If the undergraduate major or master’s degree does not fulfill all content course work necessary for certification and national content standard requirements, those specific content courses that are missing are still required for certification and must be successfully completed prior to beginning one of these certificate programs.
 The $50 application fee is waived for SUNY Oneonta Undergraduates.

 - Foundations of Scientific Inquiry